 - A filing date is needed before an invention has been used publicly or offered for sale in the U.S. or published more than one year prior (to avoid violating the “statutory bars” under U.S. law).

 - An inventor wishes to “test the water” and determine the commercial viability of an invention before more money is invested in preparing and filing a formal patent application.

-These considerations can apply to large and small companies, as well as to individual inventors; therefore, provisional patent applications should be carefully considered by all patent applicants and used only in appropriate situations.
 Any views or opinion expressed in this column are those of the author and do not represent those of Adhesives & Sealants Industry, its staff, Editorial Advisory Board or BNP Media.